arandharamrinal/PIMD/README.md

 Getting Started
 ===============
-To get started with using the PIMD Simulator, follow these steps:
+To get started with using the PIMD Simulation package, follow these steps:

   Clone the Repository:
   ---------------------